Cato Institute: Domestic policies

-Cato has published strong criticisms of the 1998 settlement which many U.S. states signed with the tobacco industry.
 In 2004, Cato scholar Daniel Griswold wrote in support of President George W. Bush's failed proposal to grant temporary work visas to otherwise undocumented laborers which would have granted limited residency for the purpose of employment in the U.S.

+In 2004, the institute published a paper arguing in favor of "drug reimportation".

 In 2006, the Cato Institute published a study proposing a Balanced Budget Veto Amendment to the United States Constitution.